wes-chen/build-a-website/lesson-01/README.md

 You'll learn how to make your very own website, which you can put on your college resume.

 Having web development skills is quite important these days as our society transitions to heavily rely on the internet.
-[Instagram](instagram.com), [Facebook](facebook.com), [Twitter](twitter.com) are all website that you probably use on a daily basis - people made those!
+[Instagram](https://instagram.com), [Facebook](https://facebook.com), [Twitter](https://twitter.com) are all websites that you probably use on a daily basis - people made those!

+## Google is your friend

+Any good programmer knows how to use Google.
+If you have a problem, you should ask the internet first. _Most_ of the time it is right.
+If you don't know, ask Google!

 ## Git

-> if you are a programmer, you should know what git is.
+> if you are a programmer, you should know what Git is.

-Wesley Chen, 2019
+>
+>  — <cite>Wesley Chen, 2019</cite>

+You use Google Drive to store documents on the cloud.
+Programmers use Git to store their code on the cloud.

+[This guide](https://guides.github.com/introduction/git-handbook/) is pretty good at explaining what Git is.
+Read it, then read my bad explanation of it.

+**TODO** some simplified git explanation for high schoolers here

+## Github

+[Github](https://github.com) is a website that helps us developers store and manage our code.
+[Google search results](http://lmgtfy.com/?q=what+is+github) can give us more insight into what Github is.
+Some features that Github have make it really easy for us to do cool things, like [contribute without knowing command line](https://desktop.github.com/) or [have our own website hosted online for free](https://pages.github.com/)!

+## Github Desktop

+Next time, we will explore what Github Desktop is and how we will use it.

+## Task: Make a Github account!

+One of the first steps of being a legit programmer is making a Github account.

+**TODO** show some screenshots of how to make a github account